Shinobubu/MayaAsciiParser/README.md

 Most Maya scene elements can be loaded with this script.
 Make sure the Maya scene files are not binary

 ## Limitations
-- Meshes with polyholes (work in progress)
+- Meshes with Color vertexes

 ## Scene Compatible
 - Skinned Models